-Stage 3 of WLAN – UMTS, EPS - WLAN interworking;

-Stage 3 of Subscriber Certificates for Generic Authentication and Authorisation;

-Stage 2 (jointly with SA2) and Stage 3 of the Generic User Profile (GUP);

-Stage 3 (jointly with CT3) specifications of the IP Multimedia Subsystem (IMS); and

-Stage 3 on DNS procedures within 3GPP
+A number of protocols within the core network are specified by external bodies such as: the ITU-T and the IETF.
+CT4 are responsible for the specification of the "profiling” of these protocols, i.e. describing how and which parts of these “external protocols” are to be used, setting their default behaviour, restricting unnecessary options and ensuring Backwards Compatibility.

 CT4 is responsible as a “protocol steward” for the following IP related protocols.
 This involves: analyzing, validating, extending (if necessary), clarifying how they are used and specifying packages with their parameter values:

+HTTP protocols;